Bartallama3D/website/_products/12-tesla-escort-max-360-mkii.md

     change_log: Unit now comes with a slim platform found on some newer radar units.
 Makes the entire unit look smaller and more aesthetically pleasing.
   - version: 1.3
     change_log: Newer sturdier packaging and printed color inserts.
 Parts shipped are unchanged from version 1.2.
+  - version: 1.4
+    change_log: Newer sturdier packaging and printed color inserts.
+Escort Max 360c holder has been changed to an Insert/Glove type holder from a tray type holder making the part stronger.
+The part also has light texture applied to surface to enhance visual appeal, features a satisfying click when inserting the radar unit into the holder, and also supports rotation up to 30 degrees in either direction to support Model S/X vehicles along with custom modded screens that have a tilt attachment added.

 ---

 Introducing the Bartallama3D™ Radar Holder for Escort Max 360 MKII, designed specifically for Tesla vehicles.
 This sleek mount securely holds your radar detector on the center screen, ensuring it stays in place while driving.
 With integrated cable clips for clean cable management, simple assembly, and a secure fit to prevent shifting, this holder is the perfect accessory for your Tesla.